Exclusive 8-Day Photo Tour to Kenya’s Masai Mara

 Your guides and tour hosts

-Two experienced guides will accompany you from WOW Safaris who will drive the cars, manage the communication via radio and telephone (with which we are in contact with other cars in the area) and who have the final responsibility.
-Our guides are used to working with (professional) photographers or film crews, which means that they know how to ideally position our vehicle at sightings and how you can play with the light as a photographer or videographer.
-And of course, they are know everything about animal behaviour and their movements.
+Two experienced guides from WOW Safaris will accompany us.
+They will drive the cars, manage the communication via radio and telephone (which also allows us to be in contact with other guides in the area) and who have the final responsibility.
+Our guides have a phenomenal knowledge of the animals (and how to find them) and are used to working with (professional) photographers or film crews, which means that they know how to ideally position our vehicle at sightings and how you can play with the light as a photographer or videographer.

 In addition, we will accompany you as a photographer.
 That means we can teach you a lot about wildlife photography.
 Think of the right camera settings (which are very different for wildlife than, for example, portrait photography or weddings), how you can make optimal use of the light, and how you can create creative wildlife images with special techniques.
 We do this during the drives, but also in camp where we can help you with tips for selecting or post-processing your photos in Lightroom.